WenfeiY/Procodon/README.md

  - **Dataset-12-Genome_encoding_space**: <br>&emsp;&emsp;Sccript for computing available encoding space from annotations in GFF3 format.
 The exampled GFF3 file is too large to be uploaded, which can be downloaded from [figshare](https://doi.org/10.6084/m9.figshare.31055530).

 ## Note
-- The detailed requirements and descriptions are in the `README.md` in each directory.
+- The detailed requirements and descriptions of each task are in the `README.md` in relevant directory.
 - To save space, some of the required input files which are the same in different tasks are not provided in every directory.
 Please copy them from other directories.

 ## License